 Spiritual Life at Jesuit

 Even casual visitors to Jesuit often comment on the strong religious identity of the school.
-They notice not just the external markers of identity – the chapel, the bell tower, and the statues – but the inner disposition of our students and faculty.
+They notice not just the external markers of identity – the new Chapel of the Holy Cross, the Bell Tower, and the statues – but the inner disposition of our students and faculty.
 More frequent visitors also observe the programs that foster religious growth and deepen the Ignatian identity of our school community.

 The first of Jesuit’s four strategic priorities is to be a national model in how a Jesuit school thrives in its Catholic identity.
 This is a great challenge for Jesuit schools around the country.